-Use of existing concrete stairs with rock retaining walls, electric lights, two concrete patios with railings and rock retaining walls, two planter areas with rock retaining walls, a shower, and a riprap bankline (as shown in Figure 2).
+Use of an existing boat dock, walkway, gangway, two planter areas with rock retaining walls, a shower with concrete pad, concrete stairs with rock walls, and a riprap bankline (as shown in Figure 2).

 Figure 2.
 Site Map

 NOTE: This depiction of the lease premises is based on unverified information provided by the applicant or other parties and is not a waiver or limitation of any State interest in the subject or any other property.